 What happens to credit and collections status

-Federal default guidance also distinguishes between default and collections timing.
+Federal default guidance also distinguishes between default and later collections timing.
 StudentAid.gov explains that if a borrower has not made a payment for more than 360 days and does not resolve the default, involuntary collections such as wage garnishment and Treasury offset may begin.
-That does not mean the first 360 days are safe.
-It means the account can become more severe the longer it remains unresolved.
+The risk grows as the account remains unresolved.

 How to get out of default through rehabilitation

-Rehabilitation is often appealing because it is designed specifically for defaulted borrowers rather than just for borrowers who are struggling in regular repayment.
+Rehabilitation is designed for borrowers who are already in default, not simply for borrowers experiencing repayment strain in good standing.
 Federal default guidance also notes that some involuntary collections may continue until the loan is no longer in default or until at least five rehabilitation payments have been made.
-That means rehabilitation helps, but it is not always an immediate stop-everything switch on day one.
+Relief begins through the process, but collections pressure may not disappear immediately.

 How consolidation can resolve default

 Consolidation is another common way to resolve defaulted federal student loans.
-In this context, consolidation is not mainly about convenience.
-It is a path that can move defaulted federal debt into a new Direct Consolidation Loan if the borrower meets the requirements for doing so.
+In this setting, consolidation is not mainly about convenience.
+It is a path that can move defaulted federal debt into a new Direct Consolidation Loan if the borrower meets the applicable requirements.
 Federal default guidance identifies consolidation as one of the main options for borrowers in default.

 Is full payment the only other option?

 Paying the debt in full is also a valid way to resolve default, but for many borrowers it is the least realistic option.
-That is why the most practical federal discussion usually centers on rehabilitation and consolidation.
-Borrowers dealing with default often need a structured path, not a lump-sum solution.
+Most borrowers dealing with default need a structured path rather than a lump-sum solution, which is why rehabilitation and consolidation are discussed far more often.

 What borrowers should do first